 In the winter the flow is diminished, and it’s possible for you not to find any water in the waterfall, but, even so, the vantage point still allows a spectacular view over the region.

-If you’re taking a road trip to or from Boise to eat a famous ice cream potato or stay in a potato-shaped AirBNB, this stop offers a gorgeous landscape, recreational facilities, playgrounds, hiking trails, picnic areas, and more.
+If you’re taking a road trip to or from Boise to eat a famous ice cream potato or stay in a potato-shaped AirBNB, this Idaho roadside attraction offers a gorgeous landscape, recreational facilities, playgrounds, hiking trails, picnic areas, and more.

 Shoshone Falls Park: the Niagara of the West